 The NDIS is a Commonwealth Government system to support Australians under 65 who have permanent and significant disability.
 The scheme is run by the National Disability Insurance Agency (NDIA).
-Services for people over the age of 65 are delivered through My Aged Care.
+Services for people aged 65 years and over are delivered through My Aged Care.

 To find out how to access the NDIS, go to Accessing the NDIS, or visit your nearest NDIS office.
 You can learn more about how the NDIS works by reading our Introduction to disability services and the NDIS.